Religious Furniture

 This menorah is a personal and original creation of Stanley Saperstein based on David's harp.
 This piece was a gift to his wife Cindy.
 Hand carved palm leaf arms in basswood with a burl walnut base, the features include a stain glass Star of David, wire inlays, and brass candleholders.

-This modern torah stand was custom designed for a Messianic temple in Philadelphia especially for an antique Holocaust survival Torah.
-Their scrolls are almost four feet long, requiring a reading stand larger than standard pieces.
-Artisans collaborated with members of the congregation to complete this combination solid oak and oak plywood design in golden oak.
+This modern torah stand was custom designed for a Messianic temple in Philadelphia to proudly display an antique Holocaust survival Torah.
+Their scrolls are almost four feet long, requiring a reading stand larger than those commercially available.
+Artisans collaborated with members of the congregation to complete the design for this combination solid oak and oak plywood design to be finished in golden oak.

 See this piece under construction, designed to be a congregation heirloom in high quality oak plywood and solid oak.